uwayss/logwayss/processing-server/README.md

 # processing-server

-Lightweight Python HTTP server for local processing scripts.
+Lightweight Go HTTP server for local processing scripts.

 See SPEC.md for endpoint and auth skeleton.